mshirlaw/qodo-acp-adapter/README.md

 Due to the fundamental mismatch between Qodo Command's terminal-based design and ACP's programmatic requirements:

+### Permissions Model Limitations

+**Critical Issue**: It is currently difficult to implement a valid permissions model due to limitations in the Qodo command line tool.
+Each new request from the user is sent to Qodo as a completely new request with no history or context.
+The CLI tool does not provide:

+- A way to maintain session state between invocations
+- Mechanisms to request permissions from the client during execution
+- Support for interactive permission prompts when running in CI mode
+- Ability to remember previously granted permissions within a conversation

+This means that permissions must be pre-configured (e.g., `--permissions=rw --tools=filesystem`) and cannot be dynamically requested or managed during the conversation flow.

 ### Functional Limitations

 1. **No Conversation Context**: Each message runs as an independent `qodo --ci` command, so there's no memory between messages.
 Qodo won't remember previous questions or answers within a session.
+Every user request is treated as a new, isolated interaction.

 2. **Terminal UI Issues**: Qodo Command uses Ink (React for terminals) which requires raw mode input.
 This doesn't work when running as a subprocess with piped stdio, forcing us to use CI mode which has limited functionality.